David James (actor, born 1972): Personal life

 James currently lives in Parkview, a suburb of Johannesburg.
 He is bilingual, speaking both English and Afrikaans.
 He has an older sister, Lorraine, who owns and operates a vacation resort property in Paarl.

 Charity work

-James has assisted in fundraising for Faces of Hope, a local South African charity that raises money for those with life-threatening illnesses that do not have adequate medical coverage or funds to pay for their treatments.
+James has assisted in fundraising for Faces of Hope, a South African charity that raises money for those with life-threatening illnesses that do not have adequate medical coverage or funds to pay for their treatments.
 In April 2010, an article regarding Faces of Hope and his participation was featured in O: The Oprah Magazine South African edition.

 Public appearances

 James appeared as a celebrity judge for the February 2010 young thespians "High Flyer" contest at Redhill School in Johannesburg.
 Coincidentally, this is the same private school that his District 9 costar Sharlto Copley and director Neill Blomkamp both previously attended.
-In March 2010 James was a celebrity presenter at the Naledi Theatre Awards.
+In March 2010, James was a celebrity presenter at the Naledi Theatre Awards.